Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 # Time Series Forecasting

+## Link of the Gallery GitHub repository

+Following is the link to the public GitHub repository:

 [https://github.com/Azure/MachineLearningSamples-EnergyDemandTimeSeriesForecasting](https://github.com/Azure/MachineLearningSamples-EnergyDemandTimeSeriesForecasting)

 ## Prerequisites

-1. Please ensure that you have properly installed Azure ML Workbench by following the [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md).
+1. An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).
+2. An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace.
-2. This sample assumes that you are running Azure ML Workbench on Windows 10 with [Docker engine](https://www.docker.com/) locally installed.
+3. This sample assumes that you are running Azure ML Workbench on Windows 10 with [Docker engine](https://www.docker.com/) locally installed.
 If you are using macOS, the instruction is largely the same.
-3. This sample requires that you update the Pandas installation to version 0.20.3.
+4. This sample requires that you update the Pandas installation to version 0.20.3.
 Run the following command in the CLI to upgrade the package.

     ```
     conda install pandas==0.20.3